cablelabs/docsis-ns3/doc/source/service-flow-configuration.rst

 value of 2 (LOW_LATENCY_SFID).
 The ns-3 code uses these special values to distinguish between the two types.

 Next, the rate shaping parameters are assigned.
-This step is always required in a simulation (to set the Maximum Sustained Rate, Peak Rate, and Maximum Traffic Burst).
 In this program, the Maximum Traffic Burst was configured above in units of time (``maximumBurstTime``) at the MSR, so the program converts this into units of bytes.